 - 3. Teams must prepare for the pathways to be slightly smaller in dimension (±10% variation on the tile size) than a tile due to the nature of placing walls. - 4.
-Pathways for the robot are intended to be of the width of the tile and may open into foyers wider than the pathways. - 5.
-One of the outermost tiles is the starting tile, where a robot should start and exit the run. - 6.
-Walls may be removed, added or changed just before a scoring run starts to prevent teams premapping the layout of the fields.
-Organizers will do their best to not change the length or difficulty of the maze when introducing these changes.
+Pathways for the robot are intended to be of the width of the tile and may open into foyers more expansive than the pathways. - 5.
+One tile is the starting tile, where a robot should start and exit the run.
+It can be located anywhere in the field. - 6.
+Walls may be removed, added, or changed just before a scoring run starts to prevent teams from premapping the layout of the fields.
+Organizers will do their best not to change the maze's length or difficulty when introducing these changes.